-A third of our Colombian forest land is dedicated to protecting forest sustainability, helping maintain the area's rich biodiversity and preserving watersheds, habitats and
+A third of our Colombian forest land is dedicated to protecting forest sustainability, helping maintain the area's rich biodiversity and preserving watersheds, habitats and ecosystems.

-To maintain forest biodiversity and sustainability, our principles for our commercial plantations that represent two thirds of our land of our forests in Colombia are protected, natural forests supporting biodiversity
+To maintain forest biodiversity and sustainability, our principles for our commercial plantations that represent two thirds of our land use are to:

-- conserve them, by protecting and promoting species, diversity, sustaining ecosystems, and protecting water sources and habitats; - ► identify appropriate species and practices that increase plantation yields whilst protecting the environment; and - ► develop research programmes to preserve and enhance soil productivity.
+- conserve them, by protecting and promoting species, diversity, sustaining ecosystems, and protecting water sources and habitats; - identify appropriate species and practices that increase plantation yields whilst protecting the environment; and - develop research programmes to preserve and enhance soil productivity.